 1. Keep physical records of all credentials and transactions.

 If you lose access to your bitcoins, it is the same as losing money.
 Billions of dollars have been lost due to poor recordkeeping.
-Some bitcoin experts make a living by helping investors try to regain access to lost virtual currency, but even they need information.
+Some people make a living by helping investors try to regain access to their lost virtual currency, but even then success hinges on what information a client can provide.

-Given that paper and ink never malfunction, I recommend keeping physical written records of all virtual currencies you own, where and when they were purchased, the amounts in which they were purchased, and information on how to access your virtual currency.
+Keeping records in paper and ink can sidestep unique risks of digital storage.
+You should keep records of all virtual currencies you own, where and when they were purchased, the amounts in which they were purchased, and information on how to access your virtual currency.
 You should keep all your records in a safe place.
 Depending on the value of your currencies, you may want to invest in secure storage such as a bank safety deposit box.

 2. Make sure your representative/trustee can access your virtual currency.